A Letter on Justice and Open Debate

 "A Letter on Justice and Open Debate", also known as the Harper's Letter, is an open letter defending free speech published on the Harper's Magazine website on July 7, 2020, with 153 signatories, criticizing what it called "illiberalism" spreading across society.
 While the letter denounced President Donald Trump as "a real threat to democracy", it argued that hostility to free speech was becoming widespread on the political left as well.

 Background

-Anti-Trump conservative writers Robert Worth, George Packer, David Greenberg, Mark Lilla, and Thomas Chatterton Williams drafted the letter.
+Writers Robert Worth, George Packer, David Greenberg, Mark Lilla, and Thomas Chatterton Williams drafted the letter.
 Williams, described by The New York Times as having "spearheaded" the effort, was initially worried that its timing might cause it to be seen as a reaction to the George Floyd protests, which he considered a legitimate response to police brutality in the United States.
-Chatterton ultimately decided to publish the letter, citing various recent events, such as the firing of David Shor for tweeting about academic research which claimed looting and vandalism by protestors resulted in Richard Nixon's victory in the 1968 United States presidential election.
+Chatterton ultimately decided to publish the letter, citing various recent events, such as the firing of David Shor for tweeting about academic research that found that looting and vandalism by protestors caused Richard Nixon's victory in the 1968 United States presidential election.

 In total, around 20 people contributed to the letter's contents.